briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

 1. _(a)_ No person shall do any of the following:

-    1. _(1)_ Drive a commercial motor vehicle while having in the person’s possession or otherwise under the person’s control more than one valid driver’s license issued by this State, any other state or by a foreign jurisdiction;
+    1. _(1)_ Drive a commercial motor vehicle while having in the person's possession or otherwise under the person's control more than one valid driver's license issued by this State, any other state or by a foreign jurisdiction;

-    2. _(2)_ Drive a commercial motor vehicle on a highway in this Municipality in violation of an out-of-service order, while the person’s driving privilege is suspended, revoked or canceled, or while the person is subject to disqualification;
+    2. _(2)_ Drive a commercial motor vehicle on a highway in this Municipality in violation of an out-of-service order, while the person's driving privilege is suspended, revoked or canceled, or while the person is subject to disqualification;

-    3. _(3)_ Drive a motor vehicle on a highway in this Municipality under authority of a commercial driver’s license issued by another state or a foreign jurisdiction, after having been a resident of this State for thirty days or longer.
+    3. _(3)_ Drive a motor vehicle on a highway in this Municipality under authority of a commercial driver's license issued by another state or a foreign jurisdiction, after having been a resident of this State for thirty days or longer.